Jason-Wu-DLC/Loudness-Dancingability-Energy-to-Analyze-The-Homogeneity-Of-Pop-Music/README.md

 # Loudness-Dancingability-Energy-to-Analyze-The-Homogeneity-Of-Pop-Music

+# Loudness, Dancingability, and Energy Analysis of Pop Music

-# This project analyzes the homogeneity of pop music from 1970 to 2020 using metrics such as loudness, dancingability, and energy.
-By leveraging data scraping, Spotify API, and data visualization, the project explores trends and correlations in pop music over the decades.
+This project investigates the homogeneity of pop music from 1970 to 2020 using metrics like loudness, dancingability, and energy.
+By combining data scraping, Spotify API integration, and visualization, it explores trends and correlations in pop music across five decades.

+# Workflow

-# The workflow begins by scraping Billboard Hot 100 data for each year.
-Then, Spotify track IDs are retrieved for each song, and audio features such as danceability, energy, and loudness are extracted.
-The data is cleaned and analyzed for statistical trends, correlations, and insights.
-Visualizations provide a clear understanding of how these attributes have evolved over time.
+Data Collection: Billboard Hot 100 data is scraped annually.

+Spotify Integration: Track IDs are retrieved for each song, followed by the extraction of audio features such as danceability, energy, and loudness.

-# Key scripts include 01-scraping.py for data collection, 02-gettrackid.py and 03-getaudiofeatures.py for Spotify data integration, and 04-cleaning.py for preprocessing.
-Results are visualized using 07-danceability_all.py, 08-energy_all.py, and 09-loudness_all.py.
+Data Cleaning: The collected data is cleaned to ensure accuracy and consistency.

+Analysis: Statistical trends and correlations are analyzed to uncover insights.

+Visualization: Graphs illustrate how pop music characteristics have evolved over time.

+# Key Scripts

+01-scraping.py: Collects Billboard data.

+02-gettrackid.py and 03-getaudiofeatures.py: Fetch Spotify track IDs and audio features.

+04-cleaning.py: Preprocesses and cleans data.

+Visualization:

+07-danceability_all.py: Danceability trends.

+08-energy_all.py: Energy trends.

+09-loudness_all.py: Loudness trends.